Patented by L. A. M. J. DeBergh 1996, made by LD Games, Belgium.

 To determine which are the visible colors, we can employ some simple deductions.

-the logic for the black body puzzle is similar with brown and gray reversed:
+similar logic for the black body with brown and gray reversed:

 gives a similar solution